shaunburdick/sb-SDK/README.md

 Run the following commands to execute various tests:

+**For this example, I left a few tests that make an actual call to the API so you will need your API key specified, see [Authentication](#authentication)**

 -   `npm t` will run all tests
 -   `npm run test:unit` will run all unit tests
 -   `npm run test:watch` to watch for changes and rerun the tests